wiremas/spore/README.md

 ### Id Mode

-Set the objectIndex of all instance within the radius to the specified ID
+Modify the objectIndex points within the radius to the specified ID.
+ID can be specified by enabeling *Exclusive Mode*.
+If the meta modifier key is pressed, n number of samples are randomly set to the specified objectIndex per brush ticks.
+Brush ticks can be modified using the *Min Distance* attribute

 | Modifier					|														|
 | ------------------------- |:----------------------------------------------------- |